ocxtal/udon/README.md

 }
 ```

 `UdonScaler::new()` creates a constant pool for the scaled decoder.
-It takes color palette along with the scaling factor (columns / pixel constant).
+It takes color palette along with the scaling factor (columns / pixel; constant).
 Each color in the palette is in (R, G, B, -) format where R comes first element (= placed at the LSB).
 The output color array of the scaled decoder contains **negated sum** of the column colors, and **should be overlaid onto base color** using `append_on_basecolor`.
 Additionally it provides gamma correction function (gamma = 2.2) for direct use of the output array for plotting.

+#### Drawing deletion bars

+The two color channels can be used for drawing "deletion bars", as in Figure 1.
+The first channel renders deletion with white and the second with gray.
+The other colors being the same, the resulting channels are different only at deletions.
+Putting the second channel at the center of the ribbon makes the deletion drawn as bars.

+*I'm planning to add another channel for insertion markers.
+To make the channel configuration more elastic, I'm waiting for the const generics, which is to be stable in Rust 2020.*

 ### Querying insertion